An Energetic Constraint for Qubit-Qubit Entanglement

 {\em Energetics of a qubit state.}---Let us consider a general qubit state $\rho = (1-E)\op{0}{0} + \sqrt{E(1 - E)}(\epsilon^*\op{0}{1} + \epsilon\op{1}{0})+ E\op{1}{1}$. $|\epsilon|$ relates to the purity of the state, $|\epsilon| = 1$ corresponding to a pure state and $|\epsilon| = 0$ to a mixture.
 If $\ket{1(0)}$ is defined by (zero) photon(s) in a bosonic mode, be it frequency, temporal or spatial, the qubit's internal energy reads (in photon units) $\ex{a\dg a} = E$, where $a$ ($a\dg$) is the annihilation (creation) operator for the mode.
 While we shall use this notation from now on, note that our results extend to any qubit system by replacing the mode operator $a$ by the qubit operator $\s{-}$.
 Applying a mean-field decomposition $a = \ex{a} + \delta a$ splits the internal energy into two components, $E = E\coh + E\incoh$, with $E\coh = |\ex{a}|^2$ and $E\incoh = \ex{\delta a\dg \delta a}$.
 We refer to $E\coh$ ($E\incoh$) as the {\em coherent energy} (the {\em incoherent energy}) \footnote{The term `coherent' can be motivated from the resource theory of coherence \cite{StrPle17} as ${\cal C}[\rho] = |\ex{a}|$, for a qubit, is a valid measure of coherence in the energy basis, with $|\ex{a}|^2 = {\cal C}^2$ being its associated energy.
 See \cite{SM} for details}.
 This splitting is operational; the total (the coherent) energy can be accessed through photon detection (-dyne detection).

 For the general qubit state $\rho$ defined above, the coherent energy reads $E\coh = E(1 - E)|\epsilon|^2$.
-For a fixed internal energy $E$, $E\coh$ is maximal when the state is pure, reaching $\bar{E}\coh = E(1 - E)$, and $\bar{E}\incoh = E^2$ is minimal.
+Thus for a fixed internal energy $E$, $E\coh$ is maximal when the state is pure, reaching $\bar{E}\coh = E(1 - E)$, and $\bar{E}\incoh = E^2$ is minimal.
 We dub $\bar{E}\coh$ and $\bar{E}\incoh$ the {\em nominal} coherent and incoherent energies, respectively, which correspond to the reference pure state $\ket{\bar{\psi}} = \sqrt{1- E}\ket{0} + \sqrt{E}e^{i\phi}\ket{1}$, where $\phi = \arg(\epsilon)$.
 Finally, we define the coherent energy deficit ${\cal D}$ as \beq = \bar{E}\coh - E\coh = (1 - |\epsilon|^2)\bar{E}\coh\,. \eeq ${\cal D}$ captures a measurable, energy-based witness of the qubit decoherence and is a key quantity of our analysis.
-This subdivision is depicted in Fig.~\ref{fig:Eg_Energetics}, where the various energies are plotted as a function of the qubit's energy $E$. $E=1/2$ corresponds to the maximal energy uncertainty, yielding the maximal amount of nominal coherent energy $\bar{E}\coh$. $\bar{E}\coh$ always remains lower than the mean energy $E$ because of the fundamental phase fluctuations affecting the dipole.
+This subdivision is depicted in Fig.~\ref{fig:Eg_Energetics}, where the various energies are plotted as a function of the qubit's energy $E$ and we used arbitrary values of $\epsilon$. $E=1/2$ corresponds to the maximal energy uncertainty, yielding the maximal amount of nominal coherent energy $\bar{E}\coh$. $\bar{E}\coh$ always remains lower than the mean energy $E$ because of the fundamental phase fluctuations affecting the qubit's dipole, which vanish in the limit $E\rightarrow 0$.
 Under complete decoherence ($\epsilon=0$), the coherent energy deficit is maximal and equals the nominal coherent energy.\\